-Find your tribe – I decided to look for other people writing the same things as me.
-I currently subscribe to Blogospheremagazine.
-I joined a personal finance Facebook group.
-I look at other bloggers in this space and look at them for inspiration.
+Find your tribe – I decided to look for other people writing the same things as me so I joined personal finance the UK Money Bloggers group.
+Everyone inspires me.
+Treating myself to a subscription to Blogospheremagazine helps look at what else is going on in this space.
 Find your tribe.

 Inspire yourself – I use my iPhone mostly, but I have challenged myself to develop my photography skills as a fun way to make my content more engaging.
-I follow other photographers on Instagram and look at ways other people document the city in which they live.
+Following other photographers on Instagram helps to look at ways other people document the city in which they live.
 Be inspired.

 Music – oh yes.
 I just played my favourite tunes over and over again over the last few weeks (I love to hear stuff on repeat!). if you are wondering what the connection is between blogger burnout and Calvin Harris, I play this when I need to hear something uplifting and the video reminds me of being in ibiza!

 Let us know how you deal with blogger burnout…?